Alignak-monitoring/alignak-doc/source/06_monitoring_features/macros.rst

 Pretty simple, right?
 The beauty in this is that you can use a single command definition to check an unlimited number of hosts.
 Each host can be checked with the same command definition because each host's address is automatically substituted in the command line before execution.

-Example 2: Command Argument Macros
+Example 2: Command argument macros
 ----------------------------------

 You can pass arguments to commands as well, which is quite handy if you'd like to keep your command definitions rather generic.
 Arguments are specified in the object (i.e. host or service) definition, by separating them from the command name with exclamation points (!) like so: